Kennedy Ryan

-Kennedy Ryan is an American romance novelist recognized for her contemporary romance novels highlighting social issues and diverse characters.
+Kennedy Ryan is the pen name of an American romance novelist recognized for her contemporary romance novels highlighting social issues and diverse characters.
 She is the first Black winner of a RITA Award for romantic fiction and is an activist and founder of a nonprofit for autism awareness.

 Early life and education

-Ryan studied journalism at the University of North Carolina at Chapel Hill.
+Ryan wrote for her city's newspaper in her senior year of high school, then studied journalism at the University of North Carolina at Chapel Hill.
 She worked on writing for non-profit organizations and non-fiction ghost writing before focusing on fiction.

 Career

 Ryan's writing career focuses on contemporary romance novels noted for their emotional depth and portrayal of social issues.
+She got her first book deal when she was 40 years old.

 Ryan's "Hoops" series explores the lives of professional basketball players with its rights, and for her "All the King's Men" series, being acquired by The Traveling Picture Show Company (TPSC).

 In 2019, Ryan was the first Black author to receive the RITA Award by the Romance Writers of America for Best Contemporary Romance for her novel Long Shot, a recognition considered one of the highest honors in the romance writing community.
 The novel was inspired by the domestic violence incidents around football player Ray Rice.

-In 2023, her bestselling novel Before I Let Go was in development at Peacock from UCP and Universal Television.
+In 2023, it was reported that her bestselling novel Before I Let Go was in development at Peacock from UCP and Universal Television, with Ryan, Debra Martin Chase, Dominique Telson, John Legend, Malcolm D. Lee, Mike Jackson, and Ty Stiklorius.
+In September 2026, the streamer greenlit the series, with D. Lee and Ryan adapting the novel, alongside Attica and Tembi Locke who serve as showrunners.
+D. Lee is also set to direct the series.